siboles/pcm_segmenter/README.md

 This will generate a results directory tree with the resulting VTK files for each specimen/region in appropriate sub-folders.
 At the root level of the results directory, Excel files containing the analysis results for each specimen will be created.
+Finally, after running manuscript_postprocess.py, manuscript_analyses_aggregate.xlsx will be written with the measurements for all cells aggregated into a single file.